danielbenavidesalvarez/Dating-Final-Project/README.md

 Our program will aim to work with the following use cases, each corresponding to a different user story, and each proposed by one member of the group.

-Use case 1:
+Use case 1 (Group Use Case):

-Lebron wants to have an account to log in securely, and log out easily to ensure his data remains private and secure..
+Lebron wants to have an account to log in securely, and log out easily to ensure his data remains private and secure.

 Use case 2:

-Jordan wants to be able to change her interests, name, etc. As many times as she’d like.
+Jordan wants to be able to change her interests, name, etc. As many times as she’d like

 Use case 3: